 [Support the continuity of QoE measurement job during inter-system or inter-RAT handover process] [RAN3, RAN2].

 Note2: If there are any left-over issues in R17, these features may be supported to continue to complete them in R18 to ensure that the QoE feature is stable and useful.
-The details could be decided by the end of Rel-17 NR QoE WI.
+The details are to be decided at RAN#95.

 Note3: If needed, co-operate with other working groups, e.g. SA4/SA5/SA2/CT1.

-Note4: Radio related measurement report should be specified in the SON/MDT WI.
+Note4: Radio related measurement report, if any, should be specified in the SON/MDT WI.

 End of Text Proposal for [1]